Last Updated on February 20, 2025

 A learner driving without insurance can receive an unlimited fine, a driving ban and up to 8 penalty points.

 Remember, when you’re on a practice session you must never drive on a motorway.
-Learners can only practice motorways with an approved driving instructor in a dual control car.
+Learners can only practise motorways with an approved driving instructor in a dual control car.

 Before your practice sessions

-Check in with your learner driver before each practice session and consider rearranging if they’re perhaps sad or tired.
+Check in with your learner driver before each practice session and consider rearranging if they’re perhaps tired or distracted.
 Likewise, if you’re not in the right frame of mind to supervise a learner driver it is always best to rearrange.

-How can I supervise the learner as they practice driving?
+How can I supervise the learner as they practise driving?

 Remember, as the full licence holder the car is you’re responsibility, even when it is the learner driver at the wheel.